International Association of the Congo: Ownership and control

 The official stockholders of the Committee for the Study of the Upper Congo were Dutch and British businessmen and a Belgian banker who was holding shares on behalf of Leopold.
 Colonel Maximilien Strauch, president of the committee, was an appointee of Leopold.
-It was not made clear to Henry Morton Stanley, who signed a five-year contract to establish bases in the Congo in 1878, whether he was working for the International African Association, the Committee for Study of the Upper Congo, or Leopold himself.
+It was not made clear to Henry Morton Stanley, who signed a five-year contract to establish bases in the Congo in 1878, whether he was working for the International African Association, the Committee for Studies of the Upper Congo, or Leopold himself.
 Stanley's European employee contracts forbade disclosure of the true nature of their work.

 Berlin Conference

 The Berlin Conference or Congo Conference of 1884–85 regulated European colonisation and trade in Africa.
 King Leopold II was able to convince the powers at the conference that common trade in Africa was in the best interests of all countries.
 The General Act of the conference divided Africa between the main powers of Europe and confirmed the territory controlled by the Congo Society as its private property, which essentially made it the property of Leopold II.

 On 10 April 1884 the United States Senate authorised President Chester A. Arthur "to recognize the flag of the AIC as the equal of that of an allied government".
 On 8 November 1884 Germany recognised the sovereignty of the society over the Congo.